immediatemediaco/argo-helm/README.md

 - The API server reads the hashed admin password and signing key from the `argocd-secret` Kubernetes Secret.
 - You may safely delete the bootstrap `argocd-initial-admin-secret` after your first login.
-- **Do not delete or modify `argocd-secret`**—removing its data will break admin login and core Argo CD functionality.
+- **Do not delete or modify `argocd-secret`** removing its data will break admin login and core Argo CD functionality.
 - Only the admin password hash and session signing key are stored here; Redis credentials are handled via CSI as described above.
 - Hashed admin password will be deleted once SSO has been configured for user management (planned feature).